sardinesrb/meetup/README.md

 # Sardines.rb
-Sardines.rb is a Ruby meetup in Lisbon.
-The focus of the meetup is on topics related to the ecosystem of the Ruby programming language (e.g. tools, frameworks, best practices, libraries, languages).
+Sardines.rb is a meetup in Lisbon, focused on the ecosystem of the Ruby programming language (e.g. tools, frameworks, best practices, libraries, languages).

-The goal of the meetup is to create a welcoming environment where Ruby enthusiasts can meet and exchange what they know, what they are experimenting with and what they are thrilled about.
+Our goal is to create a welcoming environment where Ruby enthusiasts can meet and exchange what they know, what they are experimenting with and what they are thrilled about.

 __Format:__ 2 talks, 20min each, 15min of discussion per talk.